 - include copyright attribution and citations to original works

-- number of digitized texts and audiovisual images/clips should be few and brief
+- keep the number of digitized texts and audiovisual images/clips to the minimum number needed for pedagogical purposes.

 4. Effect on market